 The MLA provides various protections for "covered borrowers."
 Those protections fall into two main categories: (i) a 36% Military Annual Percentage Rate (MAPR) cap, and (ii) "other MLA terms and conditions," including oral and written disclosure requirements and certain specified prohibitions and limitations, such as a prohibition against using the title of a vehicle as security for the consumer credit obligation.
 The MAPR is an all-inclusive APR that eliminates some prior "finance charge" exceptions under Regulation Z. For example, the MAPR calculation must include (a) fees/premiums charged for voluntary credit insurance, debt cancellation contracts, and debt suspension agreements, and (b) fees for any ancillary products sold in connection with the consumer credit.

 In order to ensure that the terms of any consumer credit transactions entered into with covered borrowers meet the requirements of the MLA, the creditor must determine the covered borrower status of every applicant for consumer credit.
 Though the creditor is not required to use a specific method to determine covered borrower status, the MLA Regulations do allow a safe harbor for covered borrower status determinations.
-In order to obtain the safe harbor, creditors must either (i) directly or indirectly (perhaps through a service provider) verify the consumer's covered borrower status by using a consumer report obtained from a nationwide consumer reporting agency that has a statement, code, or indicator (if any) concerning the consumer's covered borrower status.
+In order to obtain the safe harbor, creditors must either (i) directly or indirectly (perhaps through a service provider) verify the consumer's covered borrower status through the MLA database, or (ii) verify the consumer's covered borrower status by using a consumer report obtained from a nationwide consumer reporting agency that has a statement, code, or indicator (if any) concerning the consumer's covered borrower status.
 Doing so, and keeping a record of the findings, provides a safe harbor from liability under the MLA's terms in such status determinations.

 Violators of the MLA and its regulations are subject to draconian penalties, including \$500 per violation in actual damages, in addition to punitive damages, equitable or declaratory relief, court costs, and attorney's fees.

+Be aware of MLA Regulations to avoid heavy fines and even imprisonment.

 Knowing violations are treated as misdemeanors, which can lead to fines or imprisonment.
 Also, contracts violating the MLA are void from the inception of the contract (that is, the creditor cannot collect any principal or interest under the contract).

 You should seek advice of counsel to determine whether the MLA applies to your transactions.
-In the event it does, generally try to avoid structuring deals that enable the customer to accept cash, ensure the total cost of financing the deal does not exceed the 36% MAPR, provide customers with required disclosures, and document the sale using a contract that does not include an arbitration clause.
+In the event it does, it is best to avoid structuring deals that enable the customer to accept cash, ensure the total cost of financing the deal does not exceed the 36% MAPR, provide customers with required disclosures, and document the sale using a contract that does not include an arbitration clause.